codeandwork/courses/courses/prep/flaskTutorial1.md

 * Templates are html pages

-* Add all the templates should be in a folder with the name templates in your project
+* Add all the templates should be to a folder with the name templates in your project

 * To render a template you import the render_template module and use the render_template() method